 1. Choose a Legal Casino Site

 Online gambling sites don’t accept Louisiana players.
 But social and sweepstakes casino sites?
 Some of them do.
-Chumba, Golden Hearts, and Vegas Gems are three of the best casinos still available (at least the last time I checked).
+Chumba, Golden Hearts, and Vegas Gems are three of the options still available.

 2. Sign Up for an Account